-- Another way to apply asteya is not exceeding time limits.
+- The other way to apply Asteya is to not exceed time limits.
 So, for example, showing up in time and not exceeding pre-decided time constraints.

-- In more personal relationships, asteya is reflected in respecting each other’s boundaries and not taking up too much (and neither too little) space.
+- In more personal relationships, Asteya is reflected in respecting each other’s boundaries and not taking up too much (or too small) space.

 - In leadership theory, there is a model describing a task-oriented and relationship-oriented approach.
-Most effective is to combine both, not becoming overly focused on the tasks, but neither on the relationship.
+Combining both is most effective, without becoming overly focused on tasks or relationships.

 - In group meetings, work in a structured way, setting an agenda with points to be discussed.
 This prevents the group from getting stuck in one topic and helps the group to find a balance between the needs of each individual and those of the group.

-5. Aparigraha: The principle of aparigraha, non-attachment, can be a somewhat confusing theme when talking about relationships, especially close ones.
-A close relationship, for example to your parents or your partner, involves safe attachment.
-However, safe attachment means that there is reciprocal and unconditional love and at the same time there is space for autonomy and realistic boundaries.
-In other words, you shouldn’t become too little nor too much attached to someone else.
-If you realize, from the yogic perspective, that you are at the core connected, there is no need to become overly attached or needy.
-You are all coming from the same source, the Supreme Self.
-Practice aparigraha in relationships by:
+The principle of Aparigraha, non-attachment, can be a somewhat confusing theme when talking about relationships, especially close ones.
+A close relationship, such as with your parents or your partner, involves safe attachment.
+Nevertheless, a safe attachment can be understood as unconditional love, while at the same time allowing for autonomy and realistic limits.
+In other words, you shouldn’t attach too much or too little to someone else.
+From the yogic perspective, you are connected to life and being at the core.
+So, there is no need to become overly attached or needy.
+We all come from the same source, the Supreme Self.
+Practice Aparigraha in relationships by:

 - Staying authentic and true to yourself, expressing your personal values.